Quaker Business Success in Ireland

 Parallel to their commercial success, Irish Friends were deeply engaged in reform movements.

-They supported the abolition of slavery and maintained connections with British and American abolitionists.
-Dublin became an important center for anti slavery advocacy within the British Isles.
-I
+• They supported the abolition of international slavery and maintained connections with British and American abolitionists.
+Dublin became an important center for anti-slavery advocacy within the British Isles.

 Irish Quakers in Pennsylvania:

-Above: The 1742 Newlin House in Concordville, Pennsylvania was built by Newlin family descendants of Irish Quaker immigrants Nicholas and Elizabeth Newlin, who emigrated to Pennsylvania Mountmellick, Queens County in 1683.
+Above: The 1742 Newlin House in Concordville, Pennsylvania, was built by descendants of Irish Quaker immigrants Nicholas and Elizabeth Newlin, who emigrated to Pennsylvania in 1683 from Mountmellick, Queens County.
 Image source: Lee J. Stoltzfus

-The Irish experience closely parallels that of Quakers in Pennsylvania.
+The Irish Quaker experience parallels that of Quakers in Pennsylvania.
 In both regions, Friends were prominent in milling, manufacturing, banking, and trade.
-In both regions, they were active in abolition, prison reform, education, and relief work.
+In both regions, they were leaders in abolition, prison reform, education, and relief work.

-The pattern is not accidental.
-Quaker theology emphasized equality, honesty in transactions, and responsibility toward the wider community.
+Quaker theology emphasizes equality, honesty, and responsibility toward the wider community.
 Business success reinforced their capacity to act in public life.
 Reform activity, in turn, reinforced their moral authority in commerce.

 Links: